George, Charlotte and Louis draw everyone's attention

 Royals celebrate Christmas: George, Charlotte and Luis at the service

-Prince Louis (4), the youngest son of heir to the throne Prince William and Princess Kate, wore shorts when the temperatures were quite mild.
+When the temperatures were quite mild, Prince Louis (4), the youngest son of heir to the throne Prince William and Princess Kate, wore shorts.
 For him it was the first traditional Christmas service, after all, the youngest offspring of Kate and William three years ago was far too young to attend the service.
 And Prince George (9) and Princess Charlotte (7) were also delighted, both singing along loudly at the Christmas service.
 While George showed up to the service in a smart blue suit, his little sister Charlotte was dressed in a burgundy coat.

 Harry and Meghan not on site – but Prince Andrew at the service